eswlab/orphan-prediction/README.md

 	- Use the MAKER predictions to train SNAP and AUGUSTUS.
 Self-train GeneMark
 	- Run second round of MAKER with the above (SNAP, AUGUSTUS, and GeneMark) ab initio predictions plus the results from previous MAKER rounds.

-3. Run Direct Inference evidence-based predictions:
+4. Run Direct Inference evidence-based predictions:
 	- Align RNA-Seq with splice aware aligner (STAR or HiSat2 preferred, HiSat2 used here)
-	- Generate BAM file for each SRA-SRR id, merge these to generate a single BAM file sorted by coordinates.
+	- Generate BAM file for each SRA-SRR id
-	- Use the sorted BAM file with multiple transcript assemblers for genome guided transcript assembly:
+	- For each BAM file, use multiple transcript assemblers for genome guided transcript assembly:
-		* Trinity GG
 		* Class2
 		* StringTie
 		* Cufflinks
-	- Align Trinity transcripts to the genome to generate GFF3 file (using GMAP)
 	- Run PortCullis to remove invalid splice junctions
 	- Consolidate transcripts and generate a non-redundant set of transcripts using Mikado.
 	- Predict ORFs on these consolidated transcripts using TransDecoder
-	- run BLASTx for consolidated transcripts against SwissProt curated dataset.
 	- Pick best transcripts using all the above information with Miakdo Pick.

-4. final step in BIND
+5. final step in BIND
-	- Use EVM to combine BRAKER-generated predictions with Direct Inference evidence-based predictions.
+	- Use Mikado to combine BRAKER-generated predictions with Direct Inference evidence-based predictions.

-5. final step in MIND
+6. final step in MIND
-	- Use EVM to combine MAKER-generated predictions with Direct Inference evidence-based predictions.
+	- Use Mikado to combine MAKER-generated predictions with Direct Inference evidence-based predictions.